-In England, the Health and Safety at Work etc Act of 1974 (HASAW), section 2(3), sets out the employer's duty to prepare a written statement of its health and safety policy.
+The Health and Safety at Work etc Act of 1974 (HASAW), section 2(3), sets out the employer's duty to prepare a written statement of its health and safety policy.

 In local authority (LA) schools/colleges, the LA will set out a policy framework on which the school/college must base its own policy.